francescapunzetti/NST-histological-images/README.md

 ```
 In this way the whole repository in cloned.
 ## How to run the project
-Firstly, using `NST.py` choose as input for the neural network a pair images labeled with *white* and *colored*, for example the two shown below:
+Firstly, using `NST.py` choose as input for the neural network a pair of images labeled with *white* and *colored*, for example the two shown below:
 <div align='center'>
 <table cellspacing="2" cellpadding="2" width="600" border="0">
 <tbody>